Regina Frank: Early life and education

-Regina Frank, born in 1965, is the daughter of Elisabeth Frank and Franz Josef Frank, and grew up in a small town in Germany, in Meßkirch, where she kept a base until the death of her mother 2016.
-Due to the families’ and her home-towns close connection to Martin Heidegger, she devoted much of her youth to art and philosophy, later ventured into Zen Buddhism and Advaita Vedanta.
+Frank was born in 1965, the daughter of Elisabeth Frank and Franz Josef Frank.
+She grew up in Meßkirch, Germany, where she kept a home until the death of her mother 2016.
+Due to the families’ and her home-towns close connection to Martin Heidegger, she devoted much of her youth to art and philosophy, later venturing into Zen Buddhism and Advaita Vedanta.
 She studied Sinology and Sanskrit, Old Oriental Studies at Freie Universität Berlin until she got accepted at the costume design department and later at the Visual Arts Department at Universität der Künste Berlin.

 Here she did her Masters with Katharina Sieverding.
 As a tutor she taught photography and printing and organized many artist talks between 1990 and 1992, among others with John Cage, Joan Jonas, Marina Abramović, Alfredo Jaar, Antoni Muntadas, Joseph Kosuth, Dara Birnbaum, Christina Kubisch, Hans Haacke, Guerilla Girls, Stephen Willats and Nan Goldin.
 She was a founding member of the student organization Interflugs, which represented the students interests to the administration and to professors, and gave access to at the time advanced technological equipment, such as computers, video projectors, editing equipment and video cameras.
 Together with her fellow students, she advocated equal rights and demanded a higher share of women as female professors at the still predominantly male college of arts.
 Consequently, she was very active in the student strike.

 In addition to a number of subtle performances and photographic works dealing with political themes, such as golf war, AIDS, she held her studio first in a squat and later above a homeless asylum in Berlin.
 She supported various forms of demonstrations in public space for equality, integration of foreigners and acceptance of homosexuals and collected funds for various social purposes.
 (ShoeshineWoman, Condom and Toy- vending machines in Clubs, See you do not look, The Artist Is Present).
 "The Artist Is Present" was seen in the political-social sense as presence and response-ability of the artist.